Imported Transactions: The Needs Review Workflow

 4. BeeKeeper creates journal entries for all matched transactions at once.

-What Bulk Accept skips:
+What Accept All Matched skips:

 Merging Duplicates